Advice and ideas for successful recycling for small businesses

 Scotland and Northern Ireland’s respective assemblies lead the way – as usual – on the issue of disposable single use shopping bags, introducing a 5p levy on each one issued to prevent plastics going into landfill.
 This policy has seen the number of plastic shopping bags plummet in both regions, and the idea – after much resistance in London – will now become law in the rest of the country, and about time too.

-But Scotland’s gone many steps further when it comes to waste generated by business.
-The country’s Zero Waste Regulations are intended “to help Scotland become one of the most resource efficient nations in Europe”, and the latest phase in the plan came into force at the beginning of 2014.
+But Scotland’s gone many steps further when it comes to waste generated by a business.
+The country’s Zero Waste Regulations are intended “to help Scotland become one of the most resource-efficient nations in Europe”, and the latest phase in the plan came into force at the beginning of 2014.

 That’s one of the most important aspects of the Zero Waste Regulations – it’s a two-way street.
 While many laws simply ban or forbid certain actions, the new regulations offer people something in return for their efforts – a guarantee that authorities will assist them in their recycling efforts.
 It’s something that could be learned across England and Wales, rather than the piecemeal regimes we have at the moment, where county and municipal authorities are left to their own devices, and recycling levels vary from place to place.